 Overview of Disney’s Coronado Springs Resort

 Coronado Springs Resort celebrates a blend of Spanish, Mexican and Southwest American cultures.
 Centered around Lago Dorado, this Disney moderate resort was originally split into three distinctive “settlements” of buildings — the Casitas, Ranchos and Cabanas — that all have uniquely themed architecture.
-The Casitas draw inspiration from Spanish architecture found in Southwestern cities, the Ranchos represent ranch houses in the middle of a desert, and the Cabanas embody a tropical beach getaway.
+The Casitas (pictured above) draw inspiration from Spanish architecture found in Southwestern cities, the Ranchos represent ranch houses in the middle of a desert, and the Cabanas embody a tropical beach getaway.

 As part of a major expansion project, the Gran Destino Tower opened in 2019, adding 545 rooms including 50 suites to the already massive property.
 Inspired by Salvador Dali and Spanish surrealism, the Tower now acts as the resort’s main point of arrival and offers new modern amenities, eateries and enhancements.
 Because of the resort’s convention center, Coronado Springs does cater to its business travelers with subtler Disney theming and luxurious amenities compared to other Disney moderate resorts.
 However, it’s still very much family-friendly, and the tadpoles will especially love the Dig Site, the resort’s pool complex and recreation area.

 Right now, guests are highly encouraged to use the Direct-to-Room service via mobile check-in through the My Disney Experience app.
 You’ll receive your room number through a text message once the room is ready, so you don’t even have to visit the front desk!
 Check-in starts at 3 p.m. (although you can submit the time that you anticipate arriving at the resort, and your room may be ready earlier, but it’s not guaranteed).
 Checkout is 11 a.m.

 Casitas, Ranchos and Cabanas Standard Rooms